glhr/rasa_project/user_data/user_data.md

 - undo last action
 - undo
 - that's wrong
-- Hey Robot.
-Undo last job.
+- hey robot undo last job
-- Stop right there buddy
+- stop right there buddy
 - stop
-- Wrong, try again
+- wrong try again
-- Wrong task, reevaluate
+- wrong task reevaluate
-- Wrong task, please try again
+- wrong task please try again
-- Stop
+- stop
-- Don't do that
+- don't do that
-- That's not what i meant
+- that's not what i meant
-- BAD ROBOT!
+- bad robot
-- Cancel
+- cancel
-- Not that orange but the other one
+- not that orange but the other one
 - emergency button
-- No!
+- no
-- Cease your doing
+- cease your doing
-- Wrong target
+- wrong target
-- Stop!
-That’s wrong...
+- stop that’s wrong
-- Abort. <Repeat command>
+- abort <repeat command>
-- Cancel. <Repeat command>
+- cancel <repeat command>
-- Stop. <Repeat command>
+- stop <repeat command>
-- Stop.
+- stop
-- Stop, that is the wrong item.
+- stop that is the wrong item
-- Stop !
-Wrong tank.
+- stop  wrong tank
-- It is not OK
+- it is not ok
-- Abort action
+- abort action
-- Stop
+- stop
-- Don't do that.
+- don't do that
-- You are doing the wrong task, please cancel.
+- you are doing the wrong task please cancel
-- Stop
+- stop
-- But no, take the banana you idiot !
+- but no take the banana you idiot
-- No, not that, the banana please.
+- no not that the banana please
-- No, it’ not what I want, I want you to take the banana!
+- no it’ not what i want i want you to take the banana
-- stop this, do what I said before
+- stop this do what i said before
-- No, stop!
+- no stop
-- incorrect, pick up the yellow banana.
+- incorrect pick up the yellow banana
-- No, I said the yellow duck
+- no i said the yellow duck
-- Error
+- error
-- No
+- no
-- No. Take the orange.
+- no take the orange
-- Stop.
-Put the banana down and pick up the orange.
+- stop put the banana down and pick up the orange
-- Wrong try again
+- wrong try again
-- James undo
+- james undo
-- Don't take this object but this one (right object)'
+- don't take this object but this one (right object)'
 - stop
-- Your action is incorrect
+- your action is incorrect
-- Robot can you try again
+- robot can you try again
-- Try one more time
+- try one more time

 ## intent:move
 - move to the [left](placement)
-- Arrange fruits to the [right](placement) and other items to the [left](placement)
+- arrange fruits to the [right](placement) and other items to the [left](placement)
-- Reach down to the banana and clasp it.
-Then raise it and move it towards me.
+- reach down to the banana and clasp it then raise it and move it towards me
-- move into position above the banana, move down, close gripper, move up, move left.
+- move into position above the banana move down close gripper move up move left
-- Sort the object by size in increasing order form left to right.
+- sort the object by size in increasing order form left to right

 ## intent:show
 - look at this new [object](undefined_object)